Thomas Bonnar: Thomas Bonnar (the younger)

-Thomas Bonnar the younger was born in Edinburgh in 1810.
+Thomas Bonnar the younger was born in Edinburgh on 4 April 1810.
 He followed in his father’s footsteps as an interior designer and artist but did not venture into architecture.

-He died in 1873 and is buried with his wife Mary Thom (1813-1858) in a crowded section of Dean Cemetery east of the new Dean Gallery entrance and north-east of the distinctive pyramid therein with a strange back-to-back monument with his son Thomas (1838-1896), designed by David Watson Stevenson.
-His sons, William Dundas Bonnar, engraver (1831-1855) and Thomas Bonnar (d.
+He died on 2 February 1873 and is buried with his wife Mary Thom (1813–1858) in a crowded section of Dean Cemetery east of the new Dean Gallery entrance and north-east of the distinctive pyramid therein with a strange back-to-back monument with his son Thomas (1838–1896), designed by David Watson Stevenson.
+His sons, engraver William Dundas Bonnar (1831–1855) and Thomas Bonnar (d.
 1899) are buried with them.